squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    Requires a :term:`hash function declaration <hash function>`.

-   This tactis applies the known key collision resistance assumption (see e.g. the cr2-kk assumption from :cite:`goldwasser1996lecture`).
+   This tactic applies the known-key collision resistance assumption (see e.g. the cr2-kk assumption from :cite:`goldwasser1996lecture`).